eda-ricercatore/admin-notes/skill-set/lower-level-roles/sw-dev-lower-level/devops-devsecops-itops.md

 	- Experience with one or more version control systems, such as git or Perforce.
 	- Experience with Linux configuration and installation of apps.
 Networking is a plus.
 	- Interest in ground breaking technologies and the ability to take initiatives and drive them across multiple functional teams.
++ Software Engineer, SDLC
+	- We believe that AI is a net positive force in the world.
+Our vision and mission are to help rebuild AI infrastructure to advance humanity and our environment.
+We will do whatever it takes to empower our customers, team, and company to benefit from that pursuit.
+You can read about our culture and careers here to understand how we work and what we value.
+	- We are owners and advocates for the underlying technologies, developer platforms, product components, and infrastructure.
+These essential building blocks form the high-quality and coherent experiences our users expect.
+We aim to drive the pace of innovation for every AI/ML developer.
+	- Within the Software Development Life Cycle Team, we seek to understand and apply the capabilities that drive software delivery performance at Modular.
+We are heavily data driven and make use of the dora metrics to track progress as we run experiments to determine the impact of our team’s initiatives and investments.
+	- We are looking for “T” shaped individuals to help accelerate the Software Development Life Cycle.
+We focus on compounding improvements of customer value delivery and exponential gains in velocity and quality.
+The goal is to bring together diverse, collaborative teams for intensive project work.
+We are looking for candidates based on both their breadth and depth of experience.
+	- The vertical stroke of the “T” is a depth of skill that allows candidates to contribute to the creative process.
+That can be from any number of different specialities: software engineering, IAAS and PAAS, test, build, compiler, kernel, hardware, machine learning and more.
+	- The horizontal stroke of the “T” is the disposition for collaboration across disciplines.
+It is composed of two things.
+First, empathy.
+It’s important because it allows people to imagine the problem from another perspective – to stand in somebody else’s shoes.
+Second, ideal candidates tend to get very enthusiastic about other people’s disciplines, to the point that they may actually start to practice them.
+T-shaped people have both depth and breadth in their skills.
+	- Come and be part of our team and architect our software development life cycle at Modular.
+Join our world-leading AI infrastructure team and help drive our AI infrastructure stack forward!
+	- Build, optimize, and contribute to machine learning frameworks such as TensorFlow, PyTorch, and ONNX/ONNXRuntime.
+	- Ensure that existing and up-and-coming accelerators are high performing and work with ML frameworks inside the Modular runtime.
+	- Work with compiler, performance, and kernel teams to provide a foundation that fully utilizes today’s complex server, mobile, and other production systems.
+	- Collaborate with open source engineers to help facilitate the future of ML software stacks.
+	- Develop highly reliable and scalable CI/CD pipelines for builds, tests and benchmarking across diverse OS and hardware targets.
+	- Monitoring, alerting and observability for Software Development Life Cycle services.
+	- 4+ years of systems design experience such as HPC, kernel development, low-level threading, high-performance concurrency, etc.
+	- In-depth knowledge of modern C++ is required.
+	- Experience with one or more cloud application programming languages (C, C++, Java, C#, Go etc.) and modern scripting languages (Bash, Python, etc).
+	- Ability to utilize and work within traditional GitHub workflows such as pull requests.
+	- Strong collaboration skills, ability to share information with internal and external engineering teams.
+	- Experience, or deep interest, in machine learning technologies and use cases.
+	- Creativity and curiosity for solving complex problems, a team-oriented attitude that enables you to work well with others, and alignment with our culture.
+	- Experience using open source software components in production.
+	- Devotion to quality and engineering excellence.
+	- Strong written and verbal communication skills.
+	- Strongly identifies with our core company cultural values.
+	- LLVM, MLIR, or Python experience is a bonus.
+	- Experience with working on or contributing to a major machine learning framework such as TensorFlow, PyTorch, and/or ONNX/ONNXRuntime is a bonus.
+	- The estimated base salary range for this role to be performed in the US, regardless of the state, is $166,500.00 - $286,000.00 USD.
+The salary for the successful applicant will depend on a variety of permissible, non-discriminatory job-related factors, which include but are not limited to education, training, work experience, business needs, or market demands.
+This range may be modified in the future.
+The total compensation for a candidate will also include annual target bonus, equity, and benefits, with equity making up a significant portion of your total compensation.